SNAPSHOT-India stocks, bonds, rupee, swaps, call, gold at 4 p.m.

 INTEREST RATE SWAPS

-The benchmark five-year swap at 7.28 percent from 7.25 percent at Thursday's close and the one-year rate at 8.06 percent from 8.08 percent previously.
+The benchmark five-year swap at 7.35 percent from 7.34 percent at Friday's close and the one-year rate at 8.12 percent from 8.09 percent.

 CALL MONEY